valantic/eslint-config-valantic/README.md

 #### Linter for tests

 The test files of Ember.js are mostly created automatically and don't always follow our standards.
-Therefore you should loosen the rules a bit inside the ```./tests``` folder a bit
+Therefore you should loosen the rules inside the ```./tests``` folder a bit.

 ```
 // ./tests/.eslintrc.js